briankoser/sfc-listeners-guide/episodes/0212-the-family-friendly-fiasco.md

 The Bible isn't always positive and encouraging.
 Christianity is about more than happiness.

-{% timeLink podcast_file_url, '1:07:40' %} Sci-Fi Christian Story Time: Ben's Trip to Disney, Day 5
+{% timeLink {url:podcast_file_url, t:'1:07:40'} %} Sci-Fi Christian Story Time: Ben's Trip to Disney, Day 5